-- Design instructional materials and courses
+- Design instructional materials and courses.

-- Leverage technology to enhance learning activities
+- Leverage technology to enhance learning activities.

-- Implement effective synchronous or asynchronous pedagogy
+- Implement effective synchronous or asynchronous online pedagogy.

 - Overcome instructional challenges with Blackboard and other educational technology tools.

 Schedule a Consultation

-If you have any questions regarding instructional design, course redesign, or an educational technology tool, request an appointment with one of CATE’s instructional designers.
+If you have any questions regarding instructional design, course redesign or an educational technology tool, request an appointment with one of CATE’s instructional designers.

 More information can be found on the Instructional Design page of the CATE website.